Curbside Pickup with Drasi

 Scenario

-Imagine a hypothetical scenario where a store operating curbside pickup for customer orders.
+Imagine a hypothetical scenario where a store is operating curbside pickup for customer orders.

 The order information is stored in a PostgreSQL database and it includes: